fatal-bundy/FastIO2KB/README.md

 * **Operating system:** Windows XP or later.
 Tested successfully with:
   * Windows XP Embedded SP2
   * Windows 10 Pro, 32-bit
+  * Windows 10 Pro, 64-bit
 * **Fast I/O DMAC board and drivers**: Tested successfully with:
   * Taito Type X<sup>2</sup> PCIe board (K91X1209A J9100636A).
 This device is manufactured by Oki Information Systems and is found in NESiCAxLive and Dariusburst versions of Taito Type X<sup>2</sup> arcade machines.
 Device Manager was used to install a driver package containing `oem1.inf`, `iDmacDrv32.sys`, and `iDmacDrv32.dll`, all pulled from a working system.
+  * Taito Type X<sup>3</sup> PCIe board (K91X1217C J9100638A) + connector board (K92X0281C J9200167C).
+This device is manufactured by Oki Information Systems and is found in Taito Type X<sup>3</sup> arcade machines.
+Device Manager was used to install a driver package containing `idmacdrv64.inf`, `iDmacDrv64.sys`, and `iDmacDrv64.dll`, `iDmacDrv64.cat`, and `idmacdrv64.PNF`, all pulled from a working system.
 * **Fast I/O microcontroller board**: Taito boards with the designation J9100634A (having a JAMMA edge) or J9100633A (not having a JAMMA edge) are believed to be compatible.
 Tested successfully with:
   * Taito K91X1204B J9100634A board.
 Testing included inputs on JAMMA edge, as well as Button 6–8 inputs on 14-pin JST NH header.

 ## Troubleshooting

-* Depending on how your environment is configured, you might need to copy a compatible version of `iDmacDrv32.dll` into the same directory as `fast2kb.exe`.
+* Depending on how your environment is configured, you might need to copy a compatible version of `iDmacDrv32.dll` or `iDmacDrv64.dll` into the same directory as `fast2kb.exe`.
 * If a COM2 port is present on your system, ensure that it is either unused or connected to a JVS board.
 If `fast2b.exe` is able to open COM2, it assumes that COM2 is connected to a JVS board.

 ## Build Configurations and Keymaps